 The productivity gains from increased adoption of Google's cloud services across the private sector will contribute to economic growth and employment.
 These effects will benefit both businesses as well as consumers, who will enjoy cost savings and improved quality on products and services, and real wage growth.

-Productivity gains allow businesses to produce more outputs with fewer inputs, which frees up resources for broader investment.
+Productivity gains allow businesses to free up resources for broader investment.
 This effect, in addition to real wage growth driving higher consumption, will increase the demand for labour - supporting jobs creation.